Opoczno: Sights

 Among most interesting points of interest in the town is the Opoczno Castle.
 Its origins date from the mid-14th century, when King Casimir III the Great initiated construction of a number of castles across Poland.
 Opoczno Castle was located within town walls, and was the seat of a starosta.
 It burned down in the great fire in the 15th century, and its current shape is the result of the reconstruction of the original complex.
+Later on, another starost residence was built in form of a typical manor house of Polish nobility.
 Another interesting object is the House of Esterka.
 According to legend, Esterka was a Jewish mistress of Casimir the Great, was the daughter of a tailor from Opoczno, and the house in which she allegedly was raised is located in Opoczno's market square.
 The house was reconstructed in 1893, and it still preserves original, 16th-century Latin inscriptions, together with coat of arms of Sandomierz Voivodeship, to which Opoczno belonged for centuries.
 The house currently serves as a library.

-Another sight in Opoczno is a monument to the Holocaust victims which was unveiled on October 25, 2012.
+There are also several World War II memorials, including memorials to the victims of German-perpetrated executions and the Holocaust, victims of German prisons and concentration camps, victims of the Soviet-perpetrated Katyn massacre, and to the local Polish resistance.
+The Holocaust victims memorial was unveiled on October 25, 2012.
 The monument bears the inscription carved in stone:

 "In memory of the Jewish inhabitants of the Opoczno county, who were gathered on this square on october 27, 1942, and sent by the Germans to the death camp in Treblinka" and is signed "On the 70th anniversary of these events, the city and people of the city and county of Opoczno."
 On November 16, 2012, the plaque became target of night-time vandalism; it was lifted with a crow bar, overturned, and shattered.
 The shocked community rebuilt it in no time with additional stone base, and the second ceremonial unveiling took place on December 18, 2012 in the presence of Opoczno mayor, as well as numerous state dignitaries and parliamentarians, Catholic priests, and the Chief Rabi of Poland, Michael Schudrich.